Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: Failure Case Analysis

 \section{Failure Case Analysis}

-We provide additional qualitative visualizations of retrieval results, with a particular focus on the failure cases (see~\reffig{fig:failure_cases}).
+We provide additional qualitative visualizations of retrieval results, with a particular focus on the failure cases on the UniV (\reffig{fig:failure_cases}) and SUES-200 (\reffig{fig:sues200}) datasets.
 In these cases, the proposed method fails to recall the matched image in top-1.
 We observe that it is challenging because the recalled top-1 image has a very similar pattern to the query image, particularly in terms of the appearance and structure of the geographic target in the two images.
-In the first case, all recalled images share a similar structure and the predicted scores are relatively high.
+In the first case, all recalled images share a similar structure, and the predicted scores are relatively high.
 In the second case, all recalled images have a white rectangular roof.
-The roof of the ground truth image turns partly grey, which affects the retrieval prediction of our method.
+The roof of the ground truth image turns partly gray, which affects the retrieval prediction of our method.
 In the third case, recalled top-3 results have similar red roofs, making it challenging for the proposed method to accurately retrieve the ground truth building.
-In the last case, the recalled top-1 image has a similar architectural style to the query and the ground truth image is in shadow.
+In the fourth case, the recalled top-1 image has a similar architectural style to the query, and the ground truth image is in shadow.
 Both factors contribute to an inaccurate retrieval result.
+In the last two cases, satellite-view photo color is not consistent with that of drone-view, resulting in false positive results.